Curriculum

 About the Program Curriculum

 The curriculum outlines the extensive learning opportunities that will ensure a complete understanding of the disease of addiction and its effects on overall health of the patient, loved ones and the community.
-Our curriculum focuses on neuroscience, psychopharmacology, neuroanatomy correlating with an array of evidence-based behavioral treatments patterned to each unique individual patient encompassing all of the population in the Coachella Valley.
+Our curriculum focuses on neuroscience, psychopharmacology, neuroanatomy correlating with an array of evidence-based behavioral treatments patterned to each unique individual patient encompassing all of the population in the Coachella Valley and Los Angeles.

 Seminar and Course Listing